nuwber/rabbitevents/readme.md

 php artisan events:listen event.name > /dev/null &
 ```

-In this case you need to remember that you have organize some system such as [Supervisor](http://supervisord.org/) or [pm2](http://pm2.keymetrics.io/) which will controll your processes.
+In this case you need to remember that you have organize some system such as [Supervisor](http://supervisord.org/) or [pm2](http://pm2.keymetrics.io/) which will control your processes.

-If your listener will be crached in some reason these managers will rerun your listener and all messages that were sent to queue will be handled in same order as they were sent.
+If your listener crashes then the managers will rerun your listener and all messages that were sent to queue will be handled in same order as they were sent.
 There're known problem: as queues are separated and you have messages that affects the same entity there's no guaranty that all actions will be done in expected order.
-To avoid such problems you can send message time as a part of payload and hanle it internally in your listeners.
+To avoid such problems you can send message time as a part of payload and handle it internally in your listeners.

 ## Event firing